zacksimpson/composer-tool/README.md

 A distraction-free Markdown notes tool for the Light Phone III.

 Composer is a minimal writing tool for people who want to capture thoughts, ideas, and notes – using Markdown that renders as you type and makes syntax disappear.
-Built to feel like a natural extension of the Light Phone experience.
+Built to feel like a natural extension of the Light Phone notes experience.

 ![Composer screenshots](assets/images/example.png)